Walking in the High Fens - East Belgium Go to content

 The most popular pleasure tours in East Belgium combined in a single, compact booklet.
 What makes the High Fens nature reserve so unique and why is it a habitat for rare animal and plant species?

-The new High Fens folding map provides comprehensive information on the fauna and flora of this unique nature reserve and summarises the most important rules and tips for hikers and visitors.
+The new High Fens folding map provides comprehensive information on the fauna and flora as on the walks of this unique nature reserve and summarises the most important rules and tips for hikers and visitors.

 > download (in german) > download (in german, french & dutch)